DEVSENSE/phptools-docs/docs/vscode/Editor/formatting.md

 }
 ```

-## PSR-2
+## Code Style: PSR-2

 This formatting style is compliant with [PSR-1](https://www.php-fig.org/psr/psr-1/) and [PSR-2](https://www.php-fig.org/psr/psr-2/) standards .

 Feature | Behavior
 --- | ---
-Multi-line expressions | Subsequent lines are indented one level deeper than the initial line.
+Multi-line expressions | Subsequent lines are indented one level deeper than the initial line
 PHP blocks indentation | Contents of PHP blocks is indented from the beginning of the line, the open tag is not moved
 Code blocks | Body of a declarations starts on a new line, while control flow block starts on the same line as the construct